+This article is contributed by Gaurav Gupta.

 Check if a queue can be sorted into another queue using a stack

 Given a Queue consisting of first n natural numbers (in random order).
 The task is to check whether the given Queue elements can be arranged in increasing order in another Queue using a stack.
 The operation allowed are: 1.
 Push and pop elements from the stack 2.
 Pop (Or enqueue) from the given Queue.
 3. Push (Or Dequeue) in the another Queue.